Back at One (album): Critical reception

-Stephen Thomas Erlewine from Allmusic felt that with Back at One "McKnight has figured out a way to make his gospel-flavored contemporary urban soul sound fresh, mainly by keeping the focus on the songs.
+Stephen Thomas Erlewine from AllMusic felt that with Back at One "McKnight has figured out a way to make his gospel-flavored contemporary urban soul sound fresh, mainly by keeping the focus on the songs.
 There's nothing extraneous on Back at One: All 13 songs are given clean presentations, and he blesses them with impassioned performances.
 At times, the material itself is not particularly interesting, but most albums have filler; what counts is the good stuff, and there's enough of it on Back at One to make it another solid effort from McKnight."
 In a contemporary review, The Rolling Stone Album Guide wrote that "excepting the occasional boilerplate slow jam, One is McKnight's finest effort."

 Writing for Billboard, Michael Paoletta found that "like its predecessor, 1997's Anytime, Back at One finds the singer keeping it sublime yet simple on an acoustic-based set.
 This, of course, allows McKnight ample room to showcase his smooth, simmering vocals."
 In her review for the Los Angeles Times, Connie Johnson wrote that "McKnight records the ultimate background music, ideally suited for a candlelight dinner for two, not to mention more intimate interludes – music that's not distracting, in other words.
 McKnight is certainly not unpredictable [...]
 Everything is as classy and correct as one would expect from a McKnight project.
 Basically, it's pretty but not essential."
+Entertainment Weeklys Barry Walters found that "as a crooner who writes, performs, and produces his own material, McKnight has an edge over his multiplatinum R&B peers.
+But because he primarily mimics other hit-makers, that distinction is negligible [...]
+As the title track love list inadvertently suggests, this is soul by numbers."